 Ho: No statistically significant relationship exists between a middle-class African Americans’ self-assessed level of race-related stress and self-assessed perception of injustice.

-To answer this, the footnote of Figure 1 contains the relevant Pearson and Spearman correlations.
-Specifically, a statistically significant positive correlation was found between stress and injustice for both the Pearson correlation (r [60] = .40, p = .001) and the Spearman correlation (rs [60] = .33, p = .008) and the Kendall tau correlation, τ (60) = .24, p = .007.
+A statistically significant positive correlation was found between stress and injustice for both the Pearson correlation (r [60] = .40, p = .001) and the Spearman correlation (rs [60] = .33, p = .008) and the Kendall tau correlation, τ (60) = .24, p = .007.
 This combination of findings supported for rejecting the null hypothesis (see Figure 1).

 Summary

 This quantitative correlational study used survey data from 62 respondents to examine the potential relationship between race-related stress and the perception of injustice among middle-class African Americans in Chattanooga, TN.
 The primary hypothesis (stress related to injustice) was supported (see Figure 1).
-In the final chapter, these findings will be compared to the literature, conclusions and implications will be drawn, and a series of recommendations will be suggested.
+In the final chapter, these findings will be compared to the literature, conclusions and implications will be drawn, and a series of recommendations will be delineated.